eanderton/grapnel/README.md

 as 'go1'.

-Grapnel attempts to solve all of these problems, by providing a way to "dial in" a specific point in time, within any given repository's published commit history.
+Grapnel attempts to solve all of these problems, by providing a way to pinpoint a specific moment in time, within any given repository's published commit history.
 It also understands semantic versioning in tags on a repo, so basic version requirements can be applied to any given dependency.

 Roadmap
 =======

 Grapnel will eventually cover support for Subversion, Mercurial, and Bazaar.

-Support for web proxies, local repository mirrors, artifactories, recursive dependency reconciliation, are all planned.
-Please be patient while we add the features you're wating for.
+At the moment, only git repositories are supported.